England Ireland Find Havens

 Image: Michael Harpur

-It is, therefore, best to step out into the main fairway before this mark and to pass all marks on their correct side northwards of it.
-Particularly so ‘Swinging Ground’ starboard buoy opposite Dock Head, Oc G 4s, that must be passed to starboard when entering the mouth of the River Itchen.
+Therefore, it is best to step out into the main fairway before this mark and pass all marks on their correct side northwards of it.
+Particularly, the 'Swinging Ground' starboard buoy opposite Dock Head, Oc G 4s, it must be passed to starboard, on its correct side, when entering the mouth of the River Itchen.

 Swinging Ground buoy with the Itchen Bridge in the backdrop